ParthPatadia/Leetcode-Search-Engine/Readme.md

 ## TF-IDF Algorithm

 TF-IDF (Term Frequency-Inverse Document Frequency) is an algorithm used in search engines to measure the relevance of a word or phrase to a particular document.
-It considers two factors: how frequently the word appears in the document (TF) and how important it is compared to other documents (IDF).
+It considers two factor: how frequently the word appears in the document (TF) and how important it is compared to other documents (IDF).
 The algorithm helps determine the significance of a term within a document collection, enabling the search engine to retrieve and rank relevant documents based on their content.

 ### TF-IDF Formula
 $` TF-IDF(t, d) = TF(t, d) \times IDF(t) `$